gasawase/BookHarbour/README.md

 LAST UPDATED: 14/2/2024

 - implement the ability to change the font size
-- create the time tracking feature
-- create the view for sorting the books by tag
-- add the ability to delete some books from the view
+- implement more of Jules' bookshelf idea
+- loading overlay PLEASE

 ----TODO----

-- go through and remove duplicates
-- tracking reading time (add a timer to the ReaderController and or ReadingView)
-- be able to have a drop down with all of the tags that the user can auto select to prevent overwriting
-	- also to have it search through the list to see if they're writing anything that is already there
+HIGH PRIORITY:
 - have the description show how it was supposed to in html
+- loading pop up for when the books are loading in
+- save position that reader was last at in the book

+MEDIUM PRIORITY:
+- how to group books of the same series
+- marking and sorting by tags (pausing until I figure out how I want to display this)
+- some books are not loading in (they might be throwing errors but are not being tracked)

+LOW PRIORITY:
+- go through and remove duplicates (have it look back through the books and do this?)
 - make it all look pretty
+- rating system (first by numbers then by clicking stars like good reads)
+- shrink the pop up a little bit
 - have it blur the background when a title is clicked
-- shrink the pop up a little bit
-- handling descriptions and the formatting (automatically in HTML)
-- marking and sorting by tags (pausing until I figure out how I want to display this)
-- rating system (first by numbers then by clicking stars like good reads)
 - stretch the book cover holding to be the size of the normal book covers
-- loading pop up for when the books are loading in
-- save position that reader was last at in the book
-- some books are not loading in (they might be throwing errors but are not being tracked)
-- how to display the tags and groupings
-- how to group books of the same series
 - tap the back button to actually go back
--
+- be able to have a drop down with all of the tags that the user can auto select to prevent overwriting
+- have it search through the list of tags to see if they're writing anything that is already there
+- a way to delete tags

 ----DONE----
 - ability to read book